Tallis’ Virtual Voice – a TTS Choral Outreach Project.

 Thomas Tallis Society to celebrate the likely 450th anniversary of the first performance.

 As part of our programme of outreach and social connection we have long wished to find a way of sharing our experience and pleasure of musicmaking with others, and of Tallis’s choral masterpieces in particular.
 This became especially pertinent with the advent of Covid-19, with lock-downs and the need for social distancing making it impossible for singers to join together to sing at all, let alone perform works on the scale of ‘Spem in alium’, at least in the short term.
 Hence our Tallis’ Virtual Voice programme, which aims to enable anyone, singer or instrumentalist, individual or small group, to join in a virtual performance of Tallis’s monumental work – or, indeed, to create their own customised version.
-All this is being done online, and there are two main elements.
+All this is being provided online, and there are two main elements.
 Firstly, we are making freely available for the first time Hugh Keyte’s edition of the motet.
 This differs radically in many respects from all other available editions in that, surprisingly, it is the first to have been produced directly from the earliest surviving source, which Hugh asserts has allowed him to get much closer to what Tallis will actually have written.
-We are presenting this in a user-friendly way that relieves individual singers of the need to wrestle with a vast landscape of paper, though full scores can be downloaded, but may need to be printed at A2 size for practical use.
-The work and the edition are described briefly in Hugh’s Preface below, and in much greater detail in his Introduction, which is available on our website, alongside the freely downloadable scores in a variety of formats.
+We are presenting this in a user-friendly way with choir books that can be printed at A4 and relieve singers of the need to wrestle with a vast andscape of paper.
+These choirbooks contain the relevant choir part enlarged to be legible with the parts of the other choirs reduced.
+Full conductor’s scores can also be downloaded, but may need to be printed at A3 or A2 size for practical use.
+The work and the edition are described briefly in Hugh’s Preface below, and in much greater detail in his Introduction , which is downloadable from our website, alongside the freely available scores in a variety of formats.

 Secondly, we have commissioned from Andrew Leslie Cooper, a remarkable singer with the requisite three-octave range, a recording of all forty voice parts of the motet in a single performance.
 This can be listened to complete, but each individual voice part can also be downloaded as a single track to which users can sing (or play) along; or they might use it to learn that particular part, which they can then add to the other thirty-nine as sung by Andrew to create a bespoke virtual performance.
 Alternatively, new parts such as a saxophone improvisation might be added to Andrew’s 40 recorded parts to produce a truly personalised performance.
 The combination of online recording, musical edition, and Introduction is very much a technological ‘work in progress’, and we plan to make all of this freely available in the most convenient and easily-accessed ways we can achieve.